Lyft shares jump as Wall Street welcomes CEO change

 Lyft said on Monday co-founders Logan Green and John Zimmer would step down as CEO and president, respectively, handing the reins to David Risher who has been a board member since 2021.

 Risher was among the first employees at Amazon.com IncAMZN.O and served as the e-commerce giant's first head of product.
-Since 2009, he has focused on Worldreader, a nonprofit co-founded by him.
+Since 2009, he has focused on Worldreader, a nonprofit he co-founded to help boost reading among children.

 Analysts said Risher, also credited with driving early growth at Microsoft Corp MSFT.O, could herald a change in direction for Lyft whose focus on North America and ride-sharing has seen it fall behind a more diversified and global Uber Technologies Inc UBER.N.